-Did you know thrifting is a $24-billion industry?
-Probably not.
-However, this makes it a prime business opportunity if you have some old clothes in the back of your closet and want to make some extra cash.
+Did you know the secondhand apparel market is valued at $38 billion?
+This makes it a prime business opportunity if you have some old clothes in the back of your closet and want to make some extra cash.

 Freelancing is one of the most common online business opportunities.
 Being a freelancer means you’re self-employed and not committed to a long-term employer.
 It allows you to take your office wherever you go and essentially be your own boss.

-For example, you can turn a skill like web design, marketing, copywriting, or app developing into a profitable home-based business.
+For example, you can turn skills like web design, SEO, marketing, copywriting, or app developing into a profitable home-based business.